gammons/grantammons.me/source/articles/2016-10-25-short-methods-full-hearts-cant-lose.html.markdown

     end
 ```

 That's easier to undertand and it's shorter.
-And, it can be it's on function as well!
+And, it can be it's own function as well:

 ```ruby
   def get_user_from_token